sustrik/ribosome/README.md

 ### Escape functions

-In the rare cases when you need to generate a sequence of characters that accidentally matches a ribosome operator, you'll can use predefined escape functions.
+In the rare cases when you need to generate a sequence of characters that accidentally matches a ribosome operator, you'll can use one of the predefined escape functions.
 For example:

 ```
 .123@{atbrace}456